Shyam-Chen/Barebones-Templates/README.md

 # Starter Templates

-This repository holds most of the starter templates for [Vite](https://vitejs.dev/).
+This repository holds most of the starter templates for full stack web development.

 ## Get started